 Alasdair regularly appears in judicial review proceedings on behalf of both Claimants and Defendants.
 He has experience in a wide variety of fields, including asylum and immigration, unlawful detention, prisons, social security, defence/national security, education and healthcare.

-He was appointed to the Attorney General’s C Panel in 2014.
+He was appointed to the Attorney General’s B Panel in 2019.

 Alasdair has extensive experience of acting for both Claimants and Respondents in a wide variety of employment and discrimination matters.

 His recent cases have involved issues as diverse as rolled-up holiday pay, whistleblowing, TUPE compliance, the definition of ’employee’, redundancy/restructuring and constructive dismissal.
 He is instructed in complex discrimination claims and has particular experience in dealing with workplace problems arising in the education and healthcare sectors.

 - Griffiths v Great Places Housing Group Ltd. UKEAT/0097/16/BA: Acted for the appellant in an appeal considering whether new evidence would have had an important influence on the outcome of the case.